jameslamb/doppel-cli/README.md

 As you can see above, the `argparse` Python package has 9 exported classes while the R package has none.

 From `doppel-cli`'s perspective, this is considered a test failure.
 If you run `echo $?` in the terminal, should should see `1` printed.
-Returning a non-zero exit code like this tells CI tools like [Travis](https://travis-ci.org/) that the test was a failure, making `doppel-cli` useful for CI (more on this in a future example).
+Returning a non-zero exit code like this tells CI tools like [GitHub Actions](https://github.com/features/actions) that the test was a failure, making `doppel-cli` useful for CI (more on this in a future example).

 You may be thinking "well wait, surely you'd want to test for way more stuff than just counts of classes and functions, right?".
 Absolutely!
 See [the project issues issues](https://github.com/jameslamb/doppel-cli/issues) for a backlog of features I'd like to add.
 PRs are welcomed!!!